-- Paging supervisor, when it determines that it cannot swap in the LSQA for an address space. - Memory create, when it determines that an address space cannot be initialized. - RTM or supervisor control FRR, when it determines that uncorrectable translation errors are occuring in the address space. - RTM, when it determines that task recovery and termination cannot take place in the current address space. - Region control task, when it has determined that the address space may become permanently deadlocked--that is, unusable--or the status of the address space is unpredictable due to an error during swap-out processing. - RTM, when all tasks in the address space have terminated.
+- Paging supervisor, when it determines that it cannot swap in the LSQA for an address space. - Memory create, when it determines that an address space cannot be initialized. - RTM or supervisor control FRR, when it determines that uncorrectable translation errors are occurring in the address space. - RTM, when it determines that task recovery and termination cannot take place in the current address space. - Region control task, when it has determined that the address space may become permanently deadlocked--that is, unusable--or the status of the address space is unpredictable due to an error during swap-out processing.